 This section provides details on how the test was configured to run (as opposed to the other report tabs, which detail how the test actually ran).
 It provides the following details:

-- Total Users: This is how many total users were originally configured for the entire test (all scenarios combined).
+How many total users were originally configured for the entire test (all scenarios combined).

-- Locations: This details how many locations were selected for the entire test (all scenarios combined) and the name of each location chosen.
+How many locations were selected for the entire test (all scenarios combined) and the name of each location chosen.

 Next, each scenario will be detailed as it was originally configured.